-In September 2012, we completed an offering of US\$180 million in aggregate principal amount of convertible senior notes due 2017.
-In October 2013, we completed another offering of US\$800 million in aggregate principal amount of convertible senior notes due 2018.
-In August 2014 and in May 2015, we issued US\$500 million in aggregate principal amount of convertible notes due 2019 and US\$250 million in aggregate principal amount of convertible notes due 2020, respectively to Priceline Group Treasury Company B.V., an indirect wholly owned subsidiary of Priceline.
-In June 2015, we completed an offering of US\$700 million in aggregate principal amount of convertible senior notes due 2020 and US\$400 million in aggregate principal amount of convertible senior notes due 2025.
+As of June 30, 2016, the aggregate principal amount of our outstanding convertible notes was RMB24.5 billion (US\$3.7 billion).
+In addition, we are offering US\$750 million principal amount of our % convertible senior notes due 2022.
 Certain provisions of our convertible notes could make it more difficult or more expensive for a third party to acquire us.
-The indentures for these convertible notes define a "fundamental change" to include, among other things: (1) any person or group gaining control of our company; (2) our company merging with or into another company or disposing of substantially all of its assets; (3) any recapitalization, reclassification or change of our ordinary shares or the ADSs as a result of which these securities would be converted into, or exchanged for, stock, other securities, other property or assets; (4) the adoption of any plan relating to the dissolution or liquidation of our company; or (5) our ADSs ceasing to be listed on a major U.S. national securities exchange.
+The indentures for these convertible notes define a "fundamental change" to include, among other things: (1) any person or group gaining control of our company; (2) our company merging with or into another company or disposing of substantially all of its assets; (3) any recapitalization, reclassification or change of our ordinary shares or the ADSs as a result of which these securities would be converted into, or exchanged for, stock, other securities, other property or assets; (4) the adoption of any plan relating to the dissolution or liquidation of our company; or (5) our ADSs ceasing to be listed on a major U.S. national securities exchange in certain circumstances, subject to certain exceptions where the applicable consideration comprises U.S.-listed common equity or ADSs.
 Upon the occurrence of a fundamental change, holders of these notes will have the right, at their option, to require us to repurchase all of their notes or any portion of the principal amount of such notes in integral multiples of US\$1,000.
 In the event of a fundamental change, we may also be required to issue additional ADSs upon conversion of our convertible notes.